-Canada had a seriously unaffordable major market Median Multiple of 4.2 in 2015 and a moderately unaffordable Median Multiple of 3.9 overall.19
+Canada had a seriously unaffordable major market Median Multiple of 4.2 in 2015 and a moderately unaffordable Median Multiple of 3.9 overall.18

-Major Markets:.

-Vancouver continued to be among the most unaffordable markets.
+Major Markets: Vancouver continued to be among the most unaffordable markets.
 Vancouver's Median Multiple deteriorated from 10.6 in 2014 to 10.8 in 2015.
 This represents a more than doubling from the 1st Annual Demographia International Housing Affordability Survey.
+Vancouver ranked as the third least affordable major market in this year's Survey and was rated as the fourth most vulnerable market to real estate bubble risk by UBS.
 Nonetheless, it has been predicted that Vancouver's house prices could rise much more.
-The Vancouver City
+The